cheapest-places-to-rent-sutton-london-borough

 Outside of London, cities like Hull, Bradford, and Stoke-on-Trent are some of the cheapest places to live in the UK, offering significantly lower rents compared to the capital.

-Affordable places to rent in london
+Affordable places to rent in London

 Finding an affordable place to live in London is possible with careful research and a willingness to explore different boroughs.
-By focusing on the more budget-friendly areas and understanding London living rent, you can enjoy living in one of the world’s most vibrant cities without breaking the bank.
+By focusing on the more budget-friendly areas and understanding the London living rent, you can enjoy living in one of the world’s most vibrant cities without breaking the bank.

-Last Updated: January 15th, 2026
+Last Updated: June 3rd, 2026